Grants for Seniors in Idaho

 Idaho Low-Income Home Energy Assistance Program (LIHEAP) is financed by the federal government for low and moderate-income households.
 Eligible seniors can apply and receive a monthly discount on their heating and electric expenses.
 LIHEAP may also offer training about energy efficiency and weatherization in case of need.
 For more information, go to https://healthandwelfare.idaho.gov/services-programs/financial-assistance/home-heatingutility-assistance.

-Apart from ITSAP and LIHEAP, there exist programs and services that can aid low and moderate-income seniors to assist with bill payments.
+Apart from ITSAP and LIHEAP, there exist programs and services that can aid low and moderate-income seniors to help with paying bills.

 Food Assistance